AfroLatinidad

-AfroLatinidad is a collective cultural identity of Latinos of full or partial African descent.
+AfroLatinidad or Afro-Latinidad is a collective cultural identity of Latinos of full or partial African descent.
 There are an estimated 200 million African descendants in 19 Latin American countries.
 AfroLatinidad celebrates the cultural similarities among many African Latinos in Latin America.
 AfroLatinidad is thus born from the mixing of different African, North, South and Central Latin American and indigenous American cultures.
-Often, seclusion and rejection of Eurocentral national identities force them to become marginalized economically and culturally.
+Often, seclusion and rejection of Eurocentric national identities force them to become marginalized economically and culturally.